lenddoefl/ews-client-php/readme.md

 ## How to use

 **AJAPIController** and **ScoresAPIController** classes provide simple access to ApplicantJourney and Scores API's.
-In order to use them you need to include corresponding file in your document and then call an instance of ApplicantJourneyController or ScoresController class.
+In order to use them you need to include corresponding file in your document and then call an instance of AJAPIController and ScoresAPIController class.
 Pay attention that both classes take place in **EFLGlobal\EWSPHPClient** namespace.

 Class exemplar demands four arguments: